tacowordpress/taco-installer/README.md

 * applies salts to the wp-config.php file
 * loads database credentials from a .env file for easy setup and obfuscation (ignored in .gitignore for better security)

+Next,

-2. Next, update the .env file with your DB credentials, configure your localhost and create the empty database.
+1. update the .env file with your DB credentials, configure your localhost and create the empty database.

-3. Complete the welcome to WP steps once visiting your localhost, login - and before you do anything, activate the Taco Theme.
+2. Complete the welcome to WP steps once visiting your localhost, login to the cms
+3. before you do anything, activate the Taco Theme.

 For information about getting started with the Taco Theme, view the theme’s [README.md file](http://google.com).